AdrKacz/super-duper-guacamole/match-maker/README.md

 # Upload to AWS Lightsail

 Simply use your image in **DockerHub** in your *AWS Lightsail* instance.
 Don't forget to open a port in your *AWS Lightsail Networking* section.

+### Error

+`host.docker.internal` cannot be reached from within docker container on Amazon Linux 2